 B13.
 Future development applications for aboveground works shall be accompanied by a Wind Impact Assessment including computer modelling of detailed building form and demonstrating compliance with the criteria in Pedestrian Wind Environment Study by Windtech dated 26 September 2019.

 The application includes Wind Impact Assessment as required.
 This includes modelling of the adjacent pedestrian crossings.

 B14.
 The Wind Impact Assessment must consider the locations of existing and future pedestrian crossings and apply standing criteria zones to match the width of crossings and the waiting zones for crossings, including on the opposite side of streets.

-Traff ic, Access and Parking Assessment B15.
-B16.
-Future development applications shall be accompanied by a Traffic and Transport Impact Assessment.
-Future development applications shall include a Construction Traffic and Pedestrian The application includes a Traffic and Transport Impact Assessment and a CTMP as required.
-The Applicant submits that road safety Management Plan (CTMP) prepared in consultation with the Sydney Coordination Office and City of Sydney, and to the satisfaction of the relevant road authorities.
-The CTMP shall include, but not be limited to: (a) construction car parking strategy audits will be undertaken prior to the issue of a Construction Certificate.
-The Department's independent traffic consultant finds this approach acceptable.
-Conditions are recommended. (b) haulage movement numbers / routes including contingency routes (c) detailed travel management strategy for construction vehicles including staff movements (d) maintaining property accesses (e) maintaining bus operations including routes and bus stops (f) maintaining pedestrian and cyclist links / (g) independent road safety audits on construction related traffic measures (h) measures to account for any cumulative activities / work zones operating simultaneously.
-B17.
+Traffic, Access and Parking Assessment

+- B15.
+Future development applications shall be accompanied by a Traffic and Transport Impact Assessment. - B16.
+Future development applications shall include a Construction Traffic and Pedestrian Management Plan (CTMP) prepared in consultation with the Sydney Coordination Office and City of Sydney, and to the satisfaction of the relevant road authorities.
+The CTMP shall include, but not be limited to: - (a) construction car parking strategy - (b) haulage movement numbers / routes including contingency routes - (c) detailed travel management strategy for construction vehicles including staff movements - (d) maintaining property accesses - (e) maintaining bus operations including routes and bus stops - (f) maintaining pedestrian and cyclist links / routes - (g) independent road safety audits on construction related traffic measures - (h) measures to account for any cumulative activities / work zones operating simultaneously. - B17.
 Independent road safety audits are to be undertaken for all stages of further design development involving road operations and traffic issues and cognisant of all road users.
 Any issues identified by the audits will need to be closed out in consultation with Sydney Coordination Office, RMS and/or City of Sydney to the satisfaction of the relevant roads authorities.
-Environmental Performance / ESD